American Idiot: Lyrics

 American Idiot is a concept album that describes the story of a central character named Jesus of Suburbia, an anti-hero created by Billie Joe Armstrong.
 It is written from the perspective of a lower-middle-class suburban American teen, raised on a diet of "soda pop and Ritalin".
 Jesus of Suburbia hates his hometown and those close to him, so he leaves for the city.
 The second character introduced in the story is St. Jimmy, a "swaggering punk rock freedom fighter par excellence".
 Whatsername, "a 'Mother Revolution' figure", is introduced as a nemesis of St. Jimmy in the song "She's a Rebel".
 The album's story is largely indeterminate, because the group was unsure of where to lead the plot's third quarter.
 In this sense, Armstrong decided to leave the ending up to the listeners' imagination.
 The two secondary characters exemplify the record's main theme—"rage versus love"—in that while St. Jimmy is driven by "rebellion and self-destruction", Whatsername is focused on "following your beliefs and ethics".
 Jesus of Suburbia eventually decides to follow the latter, resulting in the figurative suicide of St. Jimmy, which is revealed to be a facet of his personality.
-In the album's final song, Jesus of Suburbia loses his connection with Whatsername as well, to the point in which he can't even remember her name.
+In the album's final song, Jesus of Suburbia loses his connection with Whatsername as well, to the point in which he cannot even remember her name.